a-memme/snapchat_correlation_analysis/README.md

 - The shape of metric to viewership relationships remain consistent across timeframes and datasets, regardless of correlation strength or regression performance.

 ## Future Analyses
-- Regression analyses with a greater wealth of data
-    - The nonlinear relationship with shares and viewership is only statistically satisifed when applied to overall data (not to bangers) - one may be able to find more adequate models with use of a larger dataset.
+The nonlinear relationship with shares and viewership is only statistically satisifed when applied to overall data (not to bangers) - we see this relationship happen specifically when performing regression on these smaller datasets (for obvious reasons).
+One may be able to find more adequate models with use of a larger dataset.
 Thus, future inferences will look to perform  the same analyses at a future date when more data is available.